fndvit/europe-trees-map/README.md

 - Reverse lookup on map click (`/reverse` endpoint, zoom=10)

 No API keys are required for any of these services.
 Nominatim requires a valid `User-Agent` header, which is sent as `EuropeTreesMap/1.0`.

+### Data exploration and testing

+During development, the Copernicus services and identify endpoints were tested and explored in an [Observable notebook](https://observablehq.com/d/d11fa10c09d1dcd4).

 ---